emd/mitpci/README.md

 As these systems share a digitization system, the mechanics underlying signal retrieval from both systems are identical.
-This module (`mitpci`) aims to provide Python tools for flexible signal retrieval.
+This module (`mitpci`) aims to provide Python tools for flexible signal retrieval and analysis.

 Installation: